hfjibixiang/myTest/readme.txt

-Git is a distributed version control system.333
+Git is a distributed version control system.
-Git is free software.1112
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.
+Git tracks changes of files.112